snelweg/WireViz/tutorial/readme.md

 What will this 'tutorial' show you?

-##Hidden wire information
+## Hide wire information

-* Sometimes the box around the wire will be distrating
+* Sometimes the box around the wire will be distracting
-  * unfurtionaly some fields can not (yet) be suppressed: length gauge color_code
+  * unfortunately some fields can not (yetd) be suppressed: length gauge color_code